jinghuazhao/FM-pipeline/README.md

 ## ADDITIONAL TOPICS

-We describes use of PLINK and GCTA to establish regions of interest.
-We return to the GIANT BMI example as described in the [SUMSTATS]((https://github.com/jinghuazhao/SUMSTATS) repository,
+We describe use of PLINK and GCTA to establish regions of interest by first returning to the GIANT BMI example as described in the [SUMSTATS]((https://github.com/jinghuazhao/SUMSTATS) repository,
 ```bash
 gunzip -c /scratch/jhz22/SUMSTATS/bmi.tsv.gz | \
 sort -k9,9n -k10,10n | \